XiaoYunZhou27/ACNN/README.md

 # ACNN: a Full Resolution DCNN for Medical Image Segmentation
 This repository provides the python code for the ICRA 2020 paper:
 * Xiao-Yun Zhou, Jian-Qing Zheng, Peichao Li, Guang-Zhong Yang. **ACNN: a Full Resolution DCNN for Medical Image Segmentation**.
-ICRA 2020.
+International Conference on Robotics and Automation 2020.

 This paper proposed a method for effective atrous rate setting to achieve the largest and fully-covered receptive field with a minimum number of atrous convolutional layers.
 Furthermore, a new and full resolution DCNN - Atrous Convolutional Neural Network (ACNN), which incorporates cascaded atrous II-blocks, residual learning and Instance Normalization (IN) is proposed.

 ## Requirements